Astrabit-ST/Luminol/README.md

 This is a pretty unstable feature at the moment and may cause compiler deadlocks.
 Luckily cargo will detect when that happens and halt your build.
 Re-running `cargo build` continue your build without issue, though.

-Luminol has like a bajillion dependencies right now so it may take upwards of 15 minutes to compile.
+Luminol has like a bajillion dependencies right now so it may take upwards of 15 minutes to compile!

-**You can not use one of the stable release channels.**
+Luminol's native build currently can compile on stable Rust, however we pin the toolchain to nightly for wasm32 and the aforementioned `-Z threads=8` flag.

 ## Credits